Floppy/floppy.github.io/_posts/2015-07-02-osx-security-theatre.markdown

 ### iOS app

 What about on my phone?
 Well, that's why the database is stored in Dropbox.
 I use an app called [iKeePass](https://itunes.apple.com/us/app/ikeepass/id299697688?mt=8) which can read the file directly from Dropbox and open it.
 Then it's a simple click to copy passwords into the iOS browser app.
 It's not massively trivial, but it's not too hard for the rare times when I need to use it.

+{:.alert}
+**UPDATE**: I've changed to using [Keepass Touch](https://itunes.apple.com/us/app/keepass-touch/id966759076?mt=8) instead, which streamlines the process a bit.
+It still syncs from dropbox, but allows you to unlock the database with Touch ID, which makes everything quicker.
+It also supports editing the database and creating passwords on iOS, which is great.

 ## Encryption